People and Skills

 Key headlines

-- Based on Government guidelines, the funding that is available for 2022-23 and 2023-24 has been earmarked for employment support for out-of-work residents and may only be delivered by VCSE organisations that had a contract to deliver similar services under the previous round of European Union funding.
+Based on Government guidelines, the funding that is available for 2022-23 and 2023-24 has been earmarked for employment support for out-of-work residents.

-- This means that total investment in people and skills in the North of Tyne area up to March 2025 will be significantly greater than the £11.6m available through UKSPF alone.
+This means that total investment in People and Skills in the North of Tyne area up to March 2025 will be significantly greater than the investment available through UKSPF alone.

 Approach to allocating UKSPF funding